 You are in your classroom.
 It is time for writing.
 Kids groan.
 You feel defeated.

-You pretend you don’t hear it because secretly you are wondering, “Was that actually the kids groaning or did I accidentally expose my true feelings about our writing block and let the groan in my head slip out?”
+Pretending you didn’t hear it, you’re secretly wondering, “Was that the kids groaning or did I accidentally expose my true feelings about our writing block and let the groan in my head slip out?”

 You act casual…chipper even.
-You start the lesson.
-You feel OK about it.
+Playing it cool, you start the lesson.
+You feel okay about it.

 Or perhaps since this is elementary school, you just want to get a decent paragraph out of them.